 Please note, I know many women are doing exactly that, whether by choice or by necessity, and they do it well!
 This is in no way meant to suggest that my way is better, except to point out that it’s better for me.
 I became a wife and mom at age 20.
 I had all four of my kids by the time I was 25.
 Back then I had to work, and we endured some very stressful years.
 I’m beyond grateful that we’ve been able to make changes that allow me to stay home and enjoy a homemaker’s lifestyle.

-I can putter around the house and do most things without feeling rushed, especially when I take the time to plan and create systems that are conducive to a thriving home.
+I can putter around the house and do most things without feeling rushed, especially when I take the time to plan and create systems (like batching the housework) that are conducive to a thriving home.

 If I want to enjoy a cup of something delicious on my porch while marveling at the cardinals, blue jays, and deer in my yard, I can!
 I am thankful I get to take time to notice things, to really stop and smell the roses.

 6| More Time to Invest in Hobbies & Relationships

 This is so special!
 It’s wonderful to have time to pursue your own interests.

 Over the last couple years, I’ve been allotted the time to learn how to play the ukulele, and to start this blog with my fellow Homemakers!
 I doubt either of those things would have been pursued if I weren’t a full time homemaker.
 (Not that other people couldn’t make this happen– just knowing myself personally, I probably would not have invested the time to learn/do those things.)

 I have the time and mental capacity to invest in relationships, too.
 New and old, near and far— my friendships are well nurtured.